We are charged to support and promote the President’s five themes, they include:

 As Chief of Staff to PSU President Wim Wiewel, Lois is responsible for overseeing the government relations, communications and marketing functions of PSU, as well as helping to implement executive level projects and policies that further the mission, vision and values of the university.

 Debbie moved to Oregon in 2000 from Memphis, Tennessee.
 She earned her B.A. in History from Mississippi State University.
 When she isn't rooting for the Vikings, you can find her decked out in Maroon and White and ringing her cowbell.

 Debbie began working for the Oregon House of Representatives in 2003, and worked as a Legislative Assistant, Legislative Director, and Chief of Staff to the Speaker of the House.
 Debbie has played a vital staff role in the passage of several pieces of major legislation, including: Oregon’s Renewal Energy Portfolio, the Jobs and Transportation Act, Oregon’s Rainy Day Fund, and the Oregon Family Fairness Act.
 She has also worked for US Congresswoman Darlene Hooley and on several ballot initiative and candidate campaigns.

 Debbie currently lives in a very crowded and loving home in Salem.
 Her family includes husband Bob, two-year-old daughter Annie, five-year-old son Bo, sixteen-year-old brother Clarence, canine daughters Daphne Marie, DeeDee, and Lula Belle, and grandparents Sue and Ken.

 Alyson is a native resident of Portland.
-She and her husband, Max, are experiencing the joys of being new parents to their son, Elliot.
-They enjoy spending time together as a family and are excited to watch Elliot learn and grow.
+She and her husband, Max, are experiencing the joy and exhaustion of being parents to their two young sons, Elliot and Theodore.
+They enjoy spending time together as a family and are excited to watch their sons learn and grow.